roise-bailey/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something that was new to me was the potentiometer and the process of connecting it to an LED.
+Something that I learned was that that the LED must have the flat side facing a particular way in order to work, like how the resistor must face a certain way.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as house lights and their on and off switches and ability to dim.

 ### Using a Transistor to Drive a Motor ###